Ethics in Health Research – A Global Perspective (2026)

 • Focussing on Ethics in research – supplementary training to ICH and SA GCP

-• Over 10 hours of online learning
+• Over 10 hours of online learning (including both Part 1 and 2 of the training programme)

 • Engaging and immersive learning content – videos, animation and podcasts